OrganizedMayhem/wd/README.md

-# wd-go
+# wd (go re-write)

-`wd-go` (warp directory) is a tool that allows you to jump to custom directories in your terminal.
+`wd` (warp directory) is a tool that allows you to jump to custom directories in your terminal.
 It's a Go rewrite of the original [wd](https://github.com/mfaerevaag/wd) zsh plugin, designed for easier installation and cross-shell compatibility.

 ## Why wd-go?

-The original `wd` is a zsh plugin. `wd-go` is written in Go, which means:
+The original `wd` is a zsh plugin.
+This `wd` is written in Go, which means:
 - **Easy Installation**: Just a single binary, no need for complex shell plugin managers.
 - **Cross-Shell Support**: Works with `bash` and `zsh`.
 - **Fast**: Built with Go for speed and efficiency.